Ukn0hu/building-spell-system/readme.md

 3. Now, its time to build the server, right click to `ALL_BUILD->generate`

 The extractors will be generated in the directory where your `authserver.exe` and `worldserver.exe` are generated.

 (`azerothcore/build/bin/RelWithDebInfo/...` or `azerothcore/build/bin/Release/...`)

+Now use it in your game client to extract

 # 📖 Usage
 ### 🏞️ Ingame
-Now ingame you can `.lookup spell <gameobject_name>` and `.learn ID` to try some building. (shift+left click just after you write `.learn ...` to do not have to write the spell ID)
+Now ingame you can `.lookup spell <gameobject_name>` and `.learn ID` to try some building.

+(shift+left click just after you write `.learn ...` to do not have to write the spell ID)

 Short version: `.lo sp <gameobject_name>`

-⬆️ Use ALT+UpArrow to get older chat msg when taping msg ingame.
+Use ALT+⬆️ or ALT+⬇️ (ALT + UpArrow or DownArrow) to get older chat msg when taping msg ingame.
 It's helps.

 ### 👍 Searching models
 You can use wow.tools or WoW Model Viewer 0.7.x (supporting WOTLK).

 I used the genuine name for each model to make it easy to search.
 You are free to change.

-### 👍 Use added gameobject
-Gameobjects ids are from : 500000 and 539743 and 4000000 and 4002169

 ### 👍 Add custom building spell
 Use the `template.csv` to create your own building spell.

 With this, you have to follow the step 3 of the installation process to add your own spell.

 | TO DO CHANGE                  | Description                     |
 | ----------------------------- | ------------------------------- |